jarle/remix-adonisjs-docs/docs/guides/accessing-services.md

 }
 ```

-This should give you type safe access to your services from the container in your remix application!
+This should give you type safe access to your services from the container in your remix application.

 Here is an example of how it is now possible to access the `user_service` instance: